Rhododendron leptothrium

 Rhododendron leptothrium (薄叶马银花) is a species of flowering plant in the family Ericaceae.
 It is native to Myanmar and southwestern Sichuan, southeastern Xizang, and western Yunnan, China, where it grows at altitudes of 1700-3200 m.

 Description

-This evergreen shrub or small tree grows to 3-4 m in height, with leaves that are lanceolate or oblong-lanceolate, 4–12 by 1.8–3.5cm in size.
+This evergreen shrub or small tree grows to 3-4 m in height, with leaves that are lanceolate or oblong-lanceolate, 4–12 by 1.8–3.5 cm in size.
 The flowers are pale rose to magenta-purple.

 Habitat

 It is native to Myanmar and southwestern Sichuan, southeastern Xizang, and western Yunnan, China, where it grows at altitudes of 1700-3200 m.

 It is a fairly tender species, not tolerating freezing conditions; and therefore of limited interest for cultivation purposes in temperate climates.